murkbone/Unix-Epoch/README.md

 checks for during its launching stages.
 Unix Epoch works by imitating a real JesusAI Cartridge, then injecting its files into JesusAI, allowing up to 20 custom mods to be launched from the program.

 Works as of the current JesusAI version.
+Windows only!

 # Tutorial
 ## Step 1: Download Unix Epoch